-$\begin{array}{ll} C_j &= \mbox{ annual allowance budget for year j. consisting of the combined} \\ &= \mbox{ allowance budgets of Washington and all external GHG ETS} \\ &= \mbox{ of linked jurisdictions.} \end{array}$ j = year subsequent to the current year
+C_i = annual allowance budget for year j. consisting of the combined allowance budgets of Washington and all external GHG ETS of linked jurisdictions.

+i = year subsequent to the current year

-- (c) The holding limits set in (a) and (b) of this subsection do not apply to the allowances held in the compliance account of a covered entity or opt-in entity that are needed to cover estimated GHG emissions for the current year or emissions for preceding years. - (d) The holding limits set in (a) and (b) of this subsection do not apply to allowances held in a limited use holding account that are to be consigned to auction. - (e) The holding limits set in (a) and (b) of this subsection do not apply to allowances held in a clearing house account. - (f) In addition to the holding limits described above, until general market participant may not in aggregate hold more than 10 percent of the total number of allowances of any vintage year.
+- (c) The holding limits set in (a) and (b) of this subsection do not apply to the allowances held in the compliance account of a covered entity or opt-in entity that are needed to cover estimated GHG emissions for the current year or emissions for preceding years. - (d) The holding limits set in (a) and (b) of this subsection do not apply to allowances held in a limited use holding account that are to be consigned to auction. - (e) The holding limits set in (a) and (b) of this subsection do not apply to allowances held in a clearing house account. - (\underline{ef}) In addition to the holding limits described above, unless Washington is linked with a jurisdiction that does not have this limit, a general market participant may not in aggregate hold more than 10 percent of the total number of allowances of any vintage year.